carpentries-incubator/intro-image-classification-cnn/episodes/05-evaluate-predict-cnn.md

 Hyperparameters are the parameters set by the person configuring the model instead of those learned by the algorithm itself.
 Like the dials on a radio which are *tuned* to the best frequency, hyperparameters can be *tuned* to the best combination for a given model and context.

 These hyperparameters can include the learning rate, the number of layers in the network, the number of neurons per layer, and many more.
-The tuning process is systematic searching for the best combination of hyperparameters that will optimize the model's performance.
+The tuning process is systematic searching for the best combination of hyperparameters to  optimize the model's performance.

 In some cases, it might be necessary to adjust these and re-run the training many times before we are happy with the result.